e271828e/Flight.jl/docs/notes/design/framework_spec.md

   (shaping filters).
 That modeling is both faithful to how they are specified and cheap.
   One consequence is elevated to a framework guarantee: **deterministic [replay](#g-replay)**.
-RNG state lives in [component](#g-component) discrete state (`x`), never in ambient globals, so same seed ⇒ bit-identical trajectory.
+RNG state lives in [component](#g-component) discrete state (`s`), never in ambient globals, so same seed ⇒ bit-identical trajectory.
 - **No unconditional per-step hook** (no `f_step!` equivalent).
 Every current use decomposes into one of two mechanisms.
 Projection covers quaternion renorm;
   [boundary-detected](#g-boundary-detected) events (checked for edges at step boundaries